 Welcome to the Guam Tour

 Welcome to the tour of Guam!
 This tiny island has an extensive history — spanning over four millennia!
 Today, our tour will circle the entire island while stepping back into this rich past.
 We’ll explore everything from the ancient Chamorro culture to WWII battlegrounds… as well as some beautiful beaches, natural pools, and famous landmarks!
-Hop in your car, get the tour guide app set up on your phone, and get started.
 All audio plays automatically based on location.

 About the Tour